-Show Structure-Noovie is comprised of up to four segments, each approximately four to ten minutes in length.
+Classic Noovie Show Structure-Classic Noovie is comprised of up to four segments, each approximately four to ten minutes in length.
+The Company revised the structure beginning November 1, 2019 and the structure below incorporates the changes made.
+The following graphic is for illustrative purposes and is not to exact scale.